Caroline Letty Charteris

 F, #10906, b.
 27 January 1935

-Francesca Giovanna Maria Fummi was born on 27 January 1935.1 She is the daughter of Giovanni Fummi and Lady Cynthia Anne Lindsay.1 She married Christopher Robin St. Quintin Wall, son of Captain Richard Bernard St. Quintin Wall and Joan May Cecilia Peel, on 28 June 1961.1
+Francesca Giovanna Maria Fummi was born on 27 January 1935.1 She is the daughter of Giovanni Fummi and Lady Cynthia Anne Lindsay.1 She married Christopher Robin St. Quintin Wall, son of Richard Bernard St. Quintin Wall and Joan May Cecilia Peel, on 28 June 1961.1

-Francesca Giovanna Maria Fummi graduated from St. Andrews University, St. Andrews, Fife, Scotland, in 1956 with a Master of Arts (M.A.).1 Her married name became Wall.
+She graduated from St. Andrews University, St. Andrews, Fife, ScotlandG, in 1956 with a Master of Arts (M.A.)1 Her married name became Wall.

-Child of Francesca Giovanna Maria Fummi and Christopher Robin St. Quintin Wall
+Children of Francesca Giovanna Maria Fummi and Christopher Robin St. Quintin Wall

 Citations

-Lady Mary Pamela Madeline Sibell Charteris
+Lady Mary Pamela Madeline Sibell Charteris1

 F, #10907, b.
-24 October 1895
+24 October 1895, d.
+1991

 From 4 December 1915, her married name became Strickland.
 From 14 April 1943, her married name became Lyon.